hridoy05/ray-todo/README.md

 ## Ray Todo Application

-The Ray-Todo project is an open-source web-based application for creating and managing to-do lists.
+The Ray-Todo project is an web-based application for creating and managing to-do lists.
 The application allows users to create, edit, and delete tasks, filter todo based on days , types and track progress.
 In this document, we will provide an overview of the project, its features, and how to set up and use the application.

 ## Installation